SHOW COMPLEX OPENING SOON.

-With just 48 apartments (25 one-beds and 23 two-beds), this development will reflect the tight-knit community feel of the local town.
-Many of the apartments will have their own balconies and a homely communal lounge will be at the development’s heart, where homeowners can socialise over a cup of tea or coffee.
+With just 48 apartments comprising of 25 one and 23 two bedrooms, this development will reflect the tight-knit community feel of the local town.
+Many of the apartments will have their own balconies and a homely homeowners lounge will be at the development’s heart, where homeowners can socialise over a cup of tea or coffee.
 What’s more, with beautifully landscaped gardens, the development will offer a peaceful space to enjoy a spot of fresh air on a sunny day.

 The development’s House Manager will take care of its day-to-day running and will organise social events for homeowners to take part in, if they wish.
 There’ll be a 24-hour call system, in case of emergencies, as well as a camera entry system, ensuring you’ll feel completely safe and secure in your new home.
 Plus, with lifts to all floors, you won’t have any problems getting around.

 The development site is superbly located.
 Its just a 3-minute walk from Abergavenny High Street, offering everything you could possibly need, from Waitrose and other supermarkets, shops and eateries to transport (both the railway and bus stations are just a mile from the site) and health facilities (there’s a doctor’s surgery right next door).
 This Welsh borders location also means you’ll have easy access to London, Bristol, Cardiff and the Midlands, if you’re looking to travel further afield, with the onsite car parking to make journeys even easier.

 - Picture-postcard location in a quaint Welsh market town

 - Peaks of the Brecon Beacons on the doorstep